 Course centers on a 2-week field trip to Nova Scotia during Villanova’s summer session.
-Plan for 2018: trip in July (dates to be determined in consultation with interested students, but probably departing ~ 5 to 8 July and returning ~ 20 to 24 July).
 The course emphasizes familiarity with a variety of terrestrial and coastal ecosystems; field identification of organisms; and methods for collection and analysis of field data to test ecological hypotheses.

 Preparation for the trip through online work (readings, discussion, writing) in June.
 The primary “textbook” is a free online compendium, The Natural History of Nova Scotia.

-Students would need to be present “in person” only during the field trip itself.
+Students will need to be present “in person” only during the field trip itself.

 Follow-up after the trip involves online work (discussion, writing).